24sr-me/AzBCDR_Lab/README.md

 **rgnameasr** - resource group name for DR and testing resources.
 Defaults to rg-\<yyMMddHHmm>-asr

-**adminUsername** - operaring system admin password for deployed VMs.
+**adminUsername** - operating system admin password for deployed VMs.
 Defaults to 'BCDR'

 **adminPassword** - Password for adminUsername account.
 Required, prompted for if not set.